RackHD/RackHD/packer/README.md

 or retrieving it from the download available at https://www.packer.io/downloads.html

+## To build locally

+    packer build -only=virtualbox-iso template.json
+    packer push -name=$ATLAS_USERNAME/rackhd template.json

-## To Run
+## To build with ATLAS

-Set up your ATLAS_USER and ATLAS_TOKEN environment variables with your username and API access token from Atlas, then invoke:
+Set up your ATLAS_USERNAME and ATLAS_TOKEN environment variables with your username and API access token from Atlas, then invoke:

-    packer push -name=$ATLAS_USER/rackhd template.json
+    packer push -name=$ATLAS_USERNAME/rackhd template.json

 ### License notes